WebOrigami/docs/src/content/framework/tutorial.md

 message = greet('Alice'):
 ```

 A formula goes in the _key_ half of a definition — the part before the colon.
-In this tutorial, the formulas won't have anything after the colon; the value part will be empty.
+Often a formula won't have anything after the colon, so the value part will be empty.

-Text arguments in formulas require single quotes.
+Plain text arguments in formulas require single quotes.

-<span class="tutorialStep"></span> **Try it:** Update your definition of `index.html` to call the `greet` function so that the page says: Hello, **world**!
+<span class="tutorialStep"></span> **Try it:** In `site.vfiles`, update your definition of `index.html` to call the `greet` function, passing in "world".
+The page should end up with "world" in bold: Hello, **world**!.

 <reveal-solution>